 - the risks and benefits of each option

 Informed consent does not mean that an individual can or should dictate their care alone.
-If an individual asks for tests or treatments that the healthcare providers consider useless or harmful, they do not have to do so.
-The healthcare team has a duty to use their skills for the individual’s benefit and not to harm them.
-If people and their healthcare professionals disagree about the type of care someone should receive, they should discuss the situation further so their concerns are made clear and they can reach a decision that is mutually acceptable.
+If an individual asks for tests or treatments that the healthcare providers consider useless or harmful, the healthcare team has a duty to use their skills for the individual’s benefit and not to harm them.
+In case of a disagreement between an individual and/or their caregivers and the healthcare team, meetings can be scheduled to discuss concerns.

 There are several common misperceptions about people’s abilities to make decisions about their healthcare.
 For example:

-- If someone goes against the advice of their healthcare provider, they may still have the ability to make healthcare decisions.
+- If an individual disagrees with the treatment recommendations of their healthcare provider, they may still have the ability to make healthcare decisions.

-- Going against professional healthcare advice is not the only reason you might want or need to assess someone’s ability to make healthcare decisions.
+- Going against professional healthcare advice is not the only reason to want or need to assess someone’s ability to make healthcare decisions.

-- If someone is not capable of making decisions in one area of life (for example, in their finances), they still may have the ability to make decisions in other areas of life.
+- If someone is not capable of making decisions in one area of life (for example, in their finances), they still may have the ability to make decisions in other areas of life (for example, decisions about a medical treatment).

-- Individuals who are cognitively impaired may still be able to make their own healthcare decisions.
+- Individuals who may have cognitive impairment or dementia may still be able to make their own healthcare decisions.

-- People who have a diagnosis for a psychiatric disorder may still be able to make their own healthcare decisions.
+- Individuals who have a diagnosis for a psychiatric disorder may still be able to make their own healthcare decisions.

-- There are several experts (not just mental health experts) who can assess if someone has the ability to make their own healthcare decisions.
+- There are several experts (including geriatricians, primary care physicians, psychiatrists, and psychologists) who can assess an individual's ability to make their own healthcare decisions.

-We judge the capacity to make medical decisions based on a person's
+A healthcare professional can assess an individual’s capacity to make medical decisions based on the person's ability to:

 Decisions of Self-Care

-- ability to accept needed help to keep oneself safe
+- assessing the person’s judgment and insight, including the ability to seek or accept help needed to keep safe

-- ability to do calculations and keep track of money
+- do calculations and keep track of money

 Last Will and Testament